 Applications must be made via the University’s online application system; CVs or details sent directly to the department or via email cannot be considered.

 The University of Kent values diversity and promotes equality at all levels

-Due to the current COVID-19 outbreak, all interviews will take place remotely.
+Due to the current COVID-19 outbreak, interviews may take place remotely

 From 1 January 2021, non-British and non-Irish nationals who do not already hold a UK immigration status will be required to obtain a visa in order to be able to work in the UK.
 A new points-based system will be implemented which will treat EEA and non-EEA citizens equally.
 For further information please visit the UK Visas & Immigration website.